rhdhorchestrator/rhdhorchestrator.github.io/content/blog/upgrading-orchestrator-1.7.md

 4. **Migrate workflows**: After installation, you can migrate any existing workflow deployments (SonataFlow CRs) to the RHDH namespace.

-## Upgrading with RHDH Helm Chart (Creating a new PostgreSQL instance for RHDH)
+## Upgrading with RHDH Helm Chart

-In this upgrade scenario, we will create a new PostgreSQL instance for RHDH to use while keeping intact all resources in the sonataflow-infra namespace, including the PostgreSQL instance used by the Orchestrator operator.
-After installation, we will reconfigure the Orchestrator plugins to point to the previously used PostgreSQL instance.

 ### Steps

 1. **Prepare for installation**:

    - Disable the Orchestrator Operator controller: `oc scale deploy orchestrator-operator-controller-manager -n openshift-operators --replicas=0`
    - Remove the Orchestrator label from the SonataFlowPlatform resource: `oc label sonataflowplatform sonataflow-platform -n sonataflow-infra rhdh.redhat.com/created-by-`
    - Remove the Orchestrator label from the OpenShift Serverless and OpenShift Serverless Logic subscriptions:
      `oc label subs serverless-operator -n openshift-serverless rhdh.redhat.com/created-by- || true` `oc label subs logic-operator-rhel8 -n openshift-serverless-logic rhdh.redhat.com/created-by- || true`
    - Delete any running RHDH instance via the UI or by deleting the Backstage CR
-    - Uninstall the RHDH v1.6 Operator
+   - Uninstall the RHDH v1.6 Operator and delete the ClusterServiceVersion
    - Delete old ConfigMaps used by RHDH (backup before): `oc delete cm -n rhdh -l rhdh.redhat.com/created-by=orchestrator`
+   - Delete old RHDH Postgres PVCs `oc delete pvc <pvc-name> -n rhdh`

 **Do not delete the Orchestrator CR, as its removal can delete important resources that cannot be retrieved**

+**Note**: There is no need for the orchestrator-infra chart, as you should already have OpenshiftServerless and OpenshiftServerlessLogic operators installed.

 2. **Install RHDH v1.7 and Configure Orchestrator Plugin**: Use the [RHDH Helm Chart](https://github.com/redhat-developer/rhdh-chart/blob/main/charts/backstage).

    Make sure to include the following in the values.yaml:

    - Make sure to have "orchestrator" enabled and "serverlessLogicOperator" disabled.